Øredev 2011 in the rear-view mirror – Part 4

 partner hosted) and some of the popular service models:

-Infrastructure as a service(Amazon EC2 etc.) – you get a server somewhere and do the rest yourself
+Infrastructure as a service(Amazon EC2 etc.) – you get a server and do the rest yourself.

-Platform as a service(Azure, AppEngine etc.) – a configured environment to which you add your applications
+Platform as a service(Azure, AppEngine etc.) – an environment to which you add your apps.

-Software as a service(nuff commercial 🙂 – free or commercial software, ready to be used by you and others
+Software as a service– free or commercial software, ready to be used by you and others.

-If we break down our services into well-defined capabilities, workloads, solutions, roles and services, we will be able to:
+If we break down our services into well-defined capabilities, workloads, solutions, roles and services, we will be able to the following:

-With cloud-based services, we must think async for all tasks and design them to be stateless and always assume that services we use will not be available at the moment.
-Designing your services this way will prepare them for what will come 🙂
+With cloud-based services, we must design all tasks to be async and stateless and always assume that services we use may not be available.
+Designing your services this way will prepare them for reality.

 Use distributed cache, queues, external data storage etc. and you will be able to